egiberne/free-quiz-app/Instructions.md

 On the topic of visual accessibility, contrast between elements is a key factor.
 For example, the contrast between the text and the background of a heading should be at least **4.5:1**.

 Change the font color of all the anchor elements within the list elements to something with a contrast ratio of at least **7:1**.

+# Step 47
+To make the navigation buttons look more like typical buttons, ***remove the underline from the anchor tags***.

+Then, create a new selector targeting the navigation list elements so that ***when the cursor hovers over them, the background color and text color are switched, and the cursor becomes a pointer***.

+## Step 48
+Tidy up the `header`, by using *Flexbox* to put space between the children, and vertically center them.

+Then, fix the `header` to the top of the *viewport*.

+## Acknowledge
+- See the Markdown Cheatsheet on [Markdown Guide](www.markdownguide.org "Reference website about Markdown Language.")

+- Learn to code HTLML, CSS, Javascript ... on [W3shools](www.w3schools.com "World's largest web developer site.")